nowcommunity/nowdatabase/documentation/setup.md

 4. Check if it worked: The docker logs should have a line saying database connection works.
 Open `localhost:5173` in browser to check if frontend works and shows data.

 **Errors while setting up**

+Before any other debugging steps:
+1. Make sure main branch is up to date
+2. Make sure again, you didn't actually check did you...
+3. Re-setup your environment with `npm run setup`
+4. Remove existing containers and volumes `npm run <environment>:down`
+5. Force rebuild it with `-- --build` flag: `npm run <environment> -- --build`
+6. If problems persist, scream for help and hope someone hears you
+7. Continue with other debugging steps
+8. Repeat

 ***Database***
 If the database fails to start with an error message `Cannot open directory /docker-entrypoint-initdb.d/.
 Permission denied`, the problem is most likely permissions. `dev` uses `data` directory and `anon` + `test` uses `test_data`.